 An Experience of a Lifetime

-Alumni of the Duke Sanford Global Policy in Geneva Program often voice similar thoughts about the value of spending a week in Geneva.
-People say things like "It completely changed my perspective."
+Alumni of the Duke Sanford Global Policy in Geneva Program often reflect on the transformative impact of their week in Geneva, frequently sharing sentiments like, "It completely changed my perspective."